smkatash/learning-practice/README.md

 -------> readline (gets user input with history management)
 -------> parser (tokenizes input into sequences of commands and operators and calls according execution path)
--------> executes commands according to operators.
+-------> execution (executes commands according to operators).

 ## Supported: cd, cat, pwd, echo, exit.
 Not all commands are supported. ##